 Following the seven keys to great health may be all that is needed for now.

-2. Feed the best.
 What are the best diets for people or animals — the most processed or the freshest, most organic?
-For dogs with allergies, switching to a fresh food diet may resolve all the symptoms as it improves the immune system so the environmental triggers no longer cause a problem.
+For dogs with allergies, switching to a fresh, high-quality food diet may resolve all the symptoms as it improves the immune system so the environmental triggers no longer cause a problem.
 Animal Wellness’s Dr. Karen Becker has a great book on how to easily feed a fresh diet– Dr. Becker’s Real Food for Healthy Dogs and Cats.
 There is also the new Animal Wellness Natural Cookbook for Dogs.

 The best ingredients should be the most consciously raised — local, organic vegetables, free ranging protein sources as sometimes what the chickens and beef are fed (GMO grains with pesticides) can cause allergies.
 Dogs and cats have ripping and tearing teeth, bone crunching teeth, no digestive juices in the mouth, jaws that do not chew, a stomach full of acid where the food sits for 4-12 hours and a very short transit time in the intestines.
 Dogs and cats do not pull out a knife to de-bone their prey and do not pull out matches to light a fire to cook their meat and vegetables.
 Therefore the best diet for dogs and cats is raw meat including raw bones, pureed raw and cooked vegetables and a few supplements (Calcium if no bones are eaten is critical).
 Second best is same quality, but cooked.
 Equally good is one of the commercial raw meat diets.
 Even grocery store quality meat and vegetables are much better than most processed foods.
 Many dogs need probiotics, especially if fed processed foods.
 My current favorite is Mitomax.